How to Choose a Hotel when Traveling: 10 Questions

 At this point, you should have a decent amount of options available to you.
 It’s still overwhelming, but at least these hotels meet the bare minimum

 You’ll start to notice that some of the hotel brands are familiar.
-Some people prefer to stick to a certain hotel chain for loyalty points and clear expectations of what you’re getting when you visit (for us, a Best Western is always a safe bet).
+Some people prefer to stick to a certain hotel chain for loyalty points and clear expectations of what you’re getting when you visit (for us, the Best Western is always a safe bet).
 That’s an easy way to limit hotel choices.
 Some travelers prefer to book more independent hotels.
 There are pros and cons to each of these.

 What are the pictures saying?

-A picture is worth a thousand words – or a booking!
 Please, please, please make sure you look at the pictures.
 There are key things that can be avoided with proper attention to detail.
 Some hotels just show the best room, but that might not be the room you’re booking.
-If there are less than five pictures, don’t book it.
-That’s a red flag for the quality of the hotel.
-This is also where third-party sites can help.
-What’s better than real travel photos that aren’t professional or edited?
+Or, even worse, now they’re showing AI-generated hotel rooms to show off.

 Mara Bush Camp tent during our Kenya safari.